Israeli defense chief calls for Arab boycott after protests

 Ayman Odeh, the head of the Arab Joint list in parliament, said Lieberman's call for a boycott of Arabs was reminiscent of the worst regimes in history.
 Gilad Erdan, the minister of public security from the ruling Likud Party, said that Lieberman's diplomatic plan was not applicable and he rejected the notion of giving up the country's sovereignty just because it had Arab citizens.

-The violent protests were part of the larger Palestinian "day of rage" following Trump's announcement that he recognized Jerusalem as the capital of Israel and planned to move the U.S. Embassy there.
+The violent protests inside Israel were part of the larger Palestinian "day of rage" following Trump's announcement that he recognized Jerusalem as the capital of Israel and planned to move the U.S. Embassy there.

 Protests and demonstrations took place in dozens of locations across the West Bank, east Jerusalem and the Gaza Strip, lands captured by Israel during the 1967 war that the Palestinians want to be part of their future state.

+Israel's Channel 10 TV news aired security camera footage from the scene showing the attacker removing his jacket near the security gate and then thrusting what looked like a knife into the guard's chest before fleeing.

+In more than two years of intermittent attacks, Palestinians have killed more than 50 Israelis, two visiting Americans and a British tourist in stabbings, shootings and car-ramming attacks.
+Israeli forces have killed more than 260 Palestinians in that time, mostly attackers.

+Trump's announcement raised fears that a new wave of violence would erupt in its wake.
+But three days of mass protests were relatively contained.
 Four Palestinians were killed in Gaza in Israeli airstrikes following rocket fire from there and in clashes along the border.
-Overall, however, the three days of protests passed relatively peacefully amid fears that they could spark another violent Palestinian uprising.
+In the West Bank there were dozens of injuries, but no deaths.

 The status of Jerusalem lies at the core of the Israeli-Palestinian conflict, and Trump's move was widely perceived as siding with Israel.
 Even small crises over Jerusalem and the status of the holy sites in its Old City have sparked deadly bloodshed in the past.
 Trump's announcement triggered denunciations from around the world, even from close allies, that suggested he had needlessly stirred more conflict in an already volatile region.